Does Your City Need Rapid Progress? Our Accelerator program is for places (not for individuals).

 The two surprising paradoxes of recovery, revitalization and resilience.

-The core text of the RE Facilitator training program, RECONOMICS, is quite critical of mayors’ fondness for trying to “buy” a new future for their city.
+One of the core text books of the RRFac training program, RECONOMICS, is critical of mayors’ fondness for trying to “buy” a new future for their city.
 The problem isn’t in the check-writing, however, but in what is purchased.
 Wasted expenditures generally fall into one of these three categories:

 - Expensive, “silver bullet” projects that garner much publicity, but often turn into white elephants;